 “One comfortable fact gleaned from travel in far countries was that regardless of race, creed or inner metabolisms, mankind has always created varying forms of stimulant liquid – each after his own kind.
 Prohibitions and nations and kings depart, but origin of such pleasant fluid finds constant source.”

 After a long desert hike and a failed attempt at camping in Joshua Tree National Park (it turns out just showing up on Saturday afternoon is not a good way to secure a campsite), Laura and I made the long drive back home to Santa Monica.
-Fortunately, we realized we’d be passing near Rosemead, and could make a stop at Bahooka, a tiki bar and restaurant where tropical fish outnumber people.
+Fortunately, we realized we’d be passing near Rosemead, and could make a stop at Bahooka, a tiki bar and restaurant where tropical fish outnumber people, after this we wanted to take a ride on a boat with some friends, we filled the boat storage with wine and all safety kit for the tour.

 Laura had some fruity concoction whose name escapes me, and I had a Zombie.
 They were both excellent, as far as fruity tiki drinks go; tangy, with plenty of rum, and tasting not at all like a Jolly Rancher.
 The couple next to us at the bar ordered something that arrived in a bowl, with two straws, and on fire.